PierreCharles/LoanApproval---Projet-Cloud/README.md

 ## CheckAccount

+#### Deploy on Heroku

-CheckAccount is deployed here : https://afternoon-everglades-21216.herokuapp.com/myresource
+CheckAccount is deployed here : https://afternoon-everglades-21216.herokuapp.com/checkaccount

 Commande for create the checkaccount web service with maven and deploying into heroku :